Frequently asked questions

 We can offer our supporters and people who use our services the opportunity to have a simple Will written for free by a participating local solicitor.

 There is, of course, no obligation for people using this service to include a gift to Independent Age in their Will.
 However we hope that, if creating a better future for older people in the UK is something you are passionate about, you will consider supporting our work in this special way.

 Please note that annual availability is limited, so please get in touch as soon as possible.
-Call us on 020 7605 4451 or email email@example.com to be referred to the National Free Wills Network.
+Call us on 020 7605 4223 or send an email to email@example.com to be referred to the National Free Wills Network.

 The Law Society